JoshuaO123119/The-Oregon-Trail/README.md

 I ran into some challenges while making this, and if you have any suggestions or errors that you run into while running this game, let me know.

-To install and run the project, all you have to do is download the file "The Oregon Trail.py" and run it by double clicking on the file or use python3 command in terminal.
+To install and run the project, all you have to do is download the file "The Oregon Trail.py" and run it by double clicking on the file in windows explorer or use (py "The Oregon Trail.py") command in terminal without ().

 **This project requires the modules os and random.
-You will need python 3.8.3 or higher** **Also note that the file "The-Oregon-Trail-Linux.py" was only tested on Ubuntu**
+You will need python 3.8.3 or higher** **Also note that the file "The Oregon Trail.py" was only tested on Windows**